 World Prematurity Day, is a global movement to raise awareness of premature birth and the sometimes devastating impact it can have on families.
 On 17 November, Bliss comes together with partners from around the world to talk about premature birth in our countries and take action on behalf of the 15 million babies born early every year.

-This World Prematurity Day, Bliss is focusing on the need for high quality, family-centred care for all premature babies.
+For World Prematurity Day 2016, Bliss focused on the need for high quality, family-centred care for all premature babies.

 There is strong evidence to show that family-centred care improves babies chances of a healthier future, but sadly, this type of care is not supported or available in all neonatal units around the UK.
 This means that some premature babies are not getting the standard of care they desperately need, when their survival and future quality of life depends on it.